 It was true.
 This girl did not have blonde hair or ponytails.
-I would say her mother was Asian, maybe Filipina, and her father could have been Italian or Greek, not lightskinned.
+Her mother was Asian, maybe Filipina, and her father could have been Italian or Greek.
 The girl had dark hair and dark eyes.
-Her mother assured her that cheerleaders could have dark hair or all kinds of hair and that she could be a cheerleader just like those other girls if she practiced hard.
+Her mother assured her that cheerleaders could have dark hair or all kinds of hair and that she could be a cheerleader just like those girls if she practiced hard.

 I smiled, mainly because the girl had expressed what I, and probably others, were thinking.
 It was odd to see so many people looking alike.
 The blonde hair, ponytails, sequins, batons, streamers, hair ties, flags, banners, etc. were all part of the otherworldliness on display.
 You don’t see that kind of thing everyday, and you certainly don’t see that kind of uniformity on the subway.
 I’m sure, though, that that’s the idea behind cheerleading and marching bands: uniformity.
 After all, they’re participating in a synchronized athletic event involving dance, performance, and agility.
 Uniformity is a good thing.